nexus-xyz/nexus-zkvm/runtime/README.md

 `entry` macro into scope.
 This macro is used to mark the `main` function as the starting point of the program.

-To run your program, you can use either the `nexus-tools`, or the `nexus-riscv` crate.
-The `nexus-tools` uses the `nexus-riscv` crate internally.
+To run your program, you can use either the `cargo-nexus`, or the `nexus-riscv` crate.
+The `cargo-nexus` uses the `nexus-riscv` crate internally.
 To use the `nexus-riscv` crate, compile the crate and use the included commend-line
 tool: